RagedUnicorn/docker-jenkins/README.md

 The container is storing data in a docker volume `/var/jenkins_home`.
 Jobs and configuration are persisted within this volume.

-## Development

-To debug the container and get more insight into the container use the `docker-compose.dev.yml` configuration.

 ## Healthcheck

-The production image supports a simple healthcheck whether the container port is reachable.
-This can be configured inside `docker-compose.yml`
+The production and the stack image supports a simple healthcheck whether the container is healthy or not.
+This can be configured inside `docker-compose.yml` or `docker-compose.stack.yml`

 Containers that depend on this container can make sure that it is up and running before starting up themselves.